MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios.md

 * IntuneMAMSaveLocationOneDriveForBusiness
 * IntuneMAMSaveLocationSharePoint
 * IntuneMAMSaveLocationLocalDrive
+* IntuneMAMSaveLocationCameraRoll
 * IntuneMAMSaveLocationAccountDocument

 Apps should use the constants in `isSaveToAllowedForLocation` to check if data can be saved to locations considered "managed," like OneDrive for Business, or "personal."
 Additionally, the API should be used when the app can't check whether a location is "managed" or "personal."

 The `IntuneMAMSaveLocationLocalDrive` constant should be used when the app is saving data to any location on the local device.
+Similarly, the `IntuneMAMSaveLocationCameraRoll` should be used if the app is saving a photo to the camera roll.

 If the account for the destination location is unknown, `nil` should be passed.
-The `IntuneMAMSaveLocationLocalDrive` location should always be paired with a `nil` account.
+The `IntuneMAMSaveLocationLocalDrive` and `IntuneMAMSaveLocationCameraRoll` locations should always be paired with a `nil` account.

 ### Supported open locations